SkaDoesThings/Academic_Projects/README.md

-# Python 2025
+# Academic Projects
- Projects for a college class
+ Projects that I make in school